-We have audited the accompanying basic financial statements of Hugh L. Carey Battery Park City Authority (the "Authority"), a component unit of the State of New York, as of and for the year ended October 31, 2010, as listed in the accompanying table of contents.
+We have audited the accompanying financial statements of Hugh L. Carey Battery Park City Authority (the "Authority"), a component unit of the State of New York, as of and for the years ended October 31, 2011 and 2010, as listed in the accompanying table of contents.
 These financial statements are the responsibility of the Authority's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-The financial statements of the Authority as of and for the year ended October 31, 2009 were audited by other auditors whose report dated March 22, 2010 expressed an unqualified opinion on those statements.
-As discussed in Note 10, the Authority has restated its financial statements as of and for the year ended October 31, 2009 during the current year to retroactively implement Governmental Accounting Standards Board Statement No. 53, Accounting and Financial Reporting for Derivative Instruments.
-The other auditors reported on the financial statements as of and for the year ended of the financial statements as of and for the statement of the financial statement as of and for the statement of the financial statement and financial Reporting for Derivative Instruments.
-The other auditors reported on the financial statements as of and for the year ended october 31, 2009 before the restatement.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
-Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of October 31, 2010, and the changes in its financial position and its cash flows for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Authority as of October 31, 2011 and 2010, and the changes in its financial position and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.